-29 Capital commitments
+30 Capital commitments

-The Group had no capital commitments at 31 December 2013 (2012: £nil).
+The Group had £nil capital commitments at 31 December 2014 (2013: £nil).

-30 Operating leases
+31 Operating leases

 31 December 31 December

-2013 2012
+2014 2013

 £'000 £'000

 Future minimum lease payments under

 non-cancellable operating leases

 Land & buildings:

-Within one year 396 396
+Within one year - 396

-In the second to fifth years inclusive 594 990
+In the second to fifth years inclusive - 594

 Other:

-Within one year 9 14
+Within one year 8 9

-In the second to fifth years inclusive 17 1
+In the second to fifth years inclusive 9 17

-· · · · · · 1,016 1,401
+17 1,016

-Commitments under operating leases for land & buildings relate to rent payable.
+Commitments under operating leases for land & buildings at December 2013 related to rent payable.
 The Group entered into a 10 year rental contract commencing on 8 June 2006.
 Either party could give at least nine months notice to cancel the contract on 8 June 2011.
 However, no such notice was given.
 The contract included an initial 11 months rent free period which was credited over the first five years of the rental contract.
-There is a further four months rent free period from 8 June 2011 to 8 October 2011 which is credited over the remaining five years of the rental contract.
+There was then a further four months rent free period from 8 June 2011 to 8 October 2011 which was credited over the remaining five years of the rental contract.
+During 2014, the contract was surrendered, after the payment of dilapidation costs, and there are no further commitments in respect of land & buildings.